AmrSaber/redirector/readme.md

     # Auth configuration, must be one of the schemas defined in `auth` global block
     # If several basic-auth schemas are used, all of them must have the same realm
+    # If a username is repeated across several schemas, the last provided schema will take precedence
     auth:
       - some-auth
       - some-other-auth